For years, conventional wisdom when getting a new graphics card was to go with NVIDIA.

 Although the 1600 series cards technically belong with the GTX cards, it’s worth noting that they were released in 2019, a year after the release of the first RTX cards.

 Although the performance margin isn’t extreme, the price gap is simply too large to ignore.
 If you want a GTX card, the GTX 1600 series should be a no-brainer.
 However, there are some significant downsides to it in comparison to the RTX cards.

 Ray Tracing Texel eXtreme (RTX)

-The standout feature of the RTX cards is that they have ray tracing, a technology that creates hyper-realistic lighting effects by performing real-time particle simulation.
+The standout feature of the RTX cards is that they have ray tracing, a technology that creates hyper-realistic lighting effects by performing real-time particle simulations.
 Whether or not this new feature is enough to justify the additional cost is up to the individual user.

 DLSS 2.0 is another incredible feature that significantly increases the gap between RTX and GTX cards.